LKirst/lie-esl/_posts/2024-04-29-material-based-writing.md

 ## What is the difference between "comment" and "discuss"?

-*Discuss* means you have to argue for and against an argument, or write about the advantages and disadvantages of a given context. *Comment* often means you should argue in one direction.
-However, if the material lends itself more to presenting two different views on an issue, you can treat a *comment* task in the same way as a *discussion* task.
+*Discuss* means you need to present arguments both for and against a position, or write about the advantages and disadvantages of a given topic. *Comment* typically requires you to present arguments supporting one particular viewpoint.
+However, if the material naturally invites two different perspectives on an issue, you can treat a *comment* task in the same way as a *discussion* task.

 Sometimes, the task contains neither *comment* nor *discuss* and just says "write a composition".
-The task is the same as if one of the instruction words were present: Write an essay to answer the question the essay prompt asks.
+The task is the same as if one of the instruction words were present: Write an essay that answers the question.

 Pay attention to all parts of the essay prompt, not just the instruction word.
-Sometimes the prompt will tell you explicitly that you are expected to discuss **"opportunities and downsides"** or **"benefits and drawbacks"** of an issue or that you have to write about "possible solutions" to a problem.
-The use of the plural in "opportunitie**s** and downside**s**" and similar phrases does not mean, however, that you have to write about multiple opportunities and multiple drawbacks.
+Sometimes the prompt will tell you explicitly that you are expected to discuss **"benefits and drawbacks"** (FAP 2020, Task 1) of an issue or that you have to write about **"possible solutions"** (FAP 2020, Task 2) to a problem or to **"offer suggestions"** (FAP 2024, Task 1).
+The use of the plural in "benefit**s** and drawback**s**" and similar phrases with pairs does not mean, however, that you have to write about multiple benefits and multiple drawbacks.
 One of each will be enough.
+Depending on how significant these variations from a typical Comment/Discuss task are, you can address them either in your body paragraphs or in the concluding paragraph (instead of presenting your personal opinion).

 ## Will I lose credits for writing too much or too little?